coralproject/talk/docs/source/integrating/authentication.md

 - [`iss`](https://tools.ietf.org/html/rfc7519#section-4.1.1): the issuer for the token must match the value of `TALK_JWT_ISSUER`
 - [`aud`](https://tools.ietf.org/html/rfc7519#section-4.1.3): the audience for the token must match the value of `TALK_JWT_AUDIENCE`

+### Generate a key to sign the JWT
+Optionally you can use https://github.com/coralproject/coralcert to generate a key with which to sign the JWTs and specify the secret as an environment variable.

 ### Push token into embed

 We're assuming that your CMS is capable of authenticating a user account, or